anna-filou/anna-filou.github.io/en/about.md

 ### Any parting thoughts?

-Wish I could describe myself in a page but that'd be impossible.
+I wish I could describe myself in a page but that'd be impossible.
 Do [contact me](/{{page.lang}}/contact) if you want us to get to know each other.

 ***